vukor/docker-web-stack/README.md

     `` docker-compose restart [container]``

+* Add zones (if you need) to files in directory .dnsmasq/zones

-7. Add to /etc/resolv.conf in head:
+* Add to /etc/resolv.conf in head:

     `` nameserver 127.0.0.2 ``